Skip to Content

 Cards That Earn Chase Ultimate Rewards Points

-Then, you earn 5% cash back on travel booked through the Chase portal, 3% cash back at drugstores and restaurants, and unlimited 1.5% cash back on all purchases without an annual fee.
-Plus you can transfer points to cards like the card_name and the card_name.
+With the Chase Freedom Unlimited®, you can earn an additional 1.5% cash back on all your purchases your first year up to $20,000, 5% cash back on travel booked through the Chase travel portal, 3% cash back at drugstores and restaurants, and 1.5% cash back on all other purchases without an annual fee.
+Plus you can transfer points to cards like the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve® Card.

-The card_name has a 60,000 point bonus when you spend $4,000 on purchases in the first three months.
+The Chase Sapphire Preferred® Card earns a 60,000 point bonus when you spend $4,000 on purchases in the first three months of opening your account.

 You earn 5X points on travel when booked through the Chase portal (2 when booked direct), 3X points on dining, and 1 point on all other purchases.